aOrtel22/cse15l-lab-reports/lab-report-2-week-1.md

 ![Image](OptimizePractice.png)

-As you can see, I ran a list of commands in one line. super easy and super efficient!
+As you can see, I ran a list of commands in one line.
+Super easy and super efficient!